naza-campioni/fishery-models-tutorial/XSA/README.md

 The fishing mortality matrix F_ay is reconstructed via the population dynamics equation.
 Since this estimate depends on `N_ay`, which may be noisy, we specify a minimum fishing mortality threshold to avoid unrealistic growth of population abundance.
 An alternative approach would be to calculate F_ay through Baranov's equation - not implemented here.

+### Stabilization Heuristic
+`F_ay` is clipped to a minimum of `0.2` to prevent explosive growth in reconstructed populations.
+This reflects the idea that low fishing mortality leads to very low total mortality `Z_ay`, which can unrealistically inflate back-calculated abundances.

+### Future improvements
+The current implementation is a clean proof-of-concept that reproduces the main equations in Shepherd (1999).
+The following improvements could be explored:

+1. At this stage, there is no convergence check but the algorithm runs for a predetermined number of iterations.
+2. `F_ay` is calculated through the population dynamics equation - no solution to Baranov's equation is provided here.
+Other enhanced XSA implementations introduce statistical handling of `F_ay`.
+3. Inclusion of model diagnostics.

 ---